dino-050/2025-29_Dinesh_Kumar_25scs1003002397_3rd_Semester_2CSE24/README.md

 | Internship Domain | C++ Programming |
 | Duration | 4 Weeks (July 2026 – August 2026) |
 | GitHub | @dino-050 |

+## 📌 About the Internship

+This internship focused on developing a strong foundation in C++ Programming and problem-solving skills.
+The program covered core programming concepts, object-oriented programming principles, data structures, algorithms, and practical implementation of C++ applications.

+Throughout the internship, I worked on hands-on coding exercises and projects that enhanced my understanding of software development practices, logical thinking, and efficient programming techniques.
+The internship provided practical exposure to writing clean, maintainable, and optimized C++ code while strengthening my ability to solve real-world computational problems.

+**Organization:** Thiranex Technologies

+The internship emphasized industry-relevant programming skills and encouraged continuous learning through practical assignments, coding challenges, and project-based learning.